software2019/VBA_for_Excel/README.md

-## This is a repository for Visual Basic code for excel rows moving into multiple worksheets
+## Visual Basic code for excel rows moving into multiple worksheets

+I have been trying to move data from a large worksheet to different worksheets